SMART BUILDING FOR FLEXIBLE LIVING

 How long will it take?

 Once design is complete and permits approved, construction moves quite quickly.
-We find that most projects can be completed in about six months.
+We find that most projects can be completed within 12 months.
 The design portion can vary depending on client needs.
 A simple conversion can take just a few meetings to develop a plan that works for a client, but we find most project have custom considerations that take a little longer to work out together.
 A good estimate is to allow about twelve weeks for design and submittal to the building department.

 What are the new State Laws?